mortalis13/Starter-Point/readme.txt

  - Smooth image load is powered by the Lazy Load jQuery plugin.
 7. The Theme contains original LESS files to further improve the styles.
 8. The Theme is simple so post tags are disabled in it.
+9. The 'Post Nav Bottom Margin' option in Customizer applies when comments are disabled for a post or page.

 === Links ===